It's like America but different.

 You will make good friends during PST and will become rather close with the volunteers near your site.
 As a result, you'll see other PCVs with surprising regularity, between trainings, camps, and other work opportunities.
 As mentioned elsewhere, you have unlimited phone plans, and probably all volunteers have Internet of some variety, so chatting on things like Facebook is very common.
 Also, we always have time for fun, as you can see in the video.

 It should also be noted that many volunteers have sitemates for either part or all of their service.
-Some incoming volunteers will simply replace another volunteer, overlapping just a month or less, while some may spend all of their service one volunteer from their incoming group, or a different one for each year.
-In fact, if you meet someone during PST that you know you can get along with for two years, feel free to request to be sitemates.
-It may not happen, but it might.
+Some incoming volunteers will simply replace another volunteer, overlapping just a month or less, while some may spend all of their service with one volunteer from their incoming group, or a different one for each year.

 Blogs and Vlogs